panzerdp/dmitripavlutin.com/content/posts/2016-01-17-array-length/index.md

 ---
-title: "The magic behind array length property"
+title: "The Magic Behind Array Length Property"
 description: "Everything you need about Array.prototype.length in JavaScript: how to correctly query, modify and avoid potential problems.
 Lots of code samples."
 published: "2016-01-17"
 modified: "2016-01-17"